ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part I.md

 ![US weekly working hours.PNG](./US weekly working hours.PNG)
  <br>
+✨**Feedback from Classmates:**
+   <table><tr><td bgcolor=MistyRose> Can add the CMU students to tittle, like CMU students how to refuse work overtime, to attract our classmates! </td></tr></table>
-✨**Feedback from Classmates:** The difference between different reds is not obvious, you can use green-gray-red to distinguish.
+The difference between different reds is not obvious, you can use green-gray-red to distinguish.
  <br>
  <br>
 ![US working hours per day by sex.PNG](./US working hours per day by sex.PNG)